 During the early part of 1987 the idea of forming an Association dedicated to promoting the mutual cultural understanding between the Turkish Cypriot people and other nationalities living in the TRNC was brought to fruition.

-The original Constitution of the ATA was formed and agreed at a meeting of 12 people on Thursday 2nd April 1987.
+The original Constitution of the Anglo Turkish Association of Northern Cyprus was formed and agreed at a meeting of 12 people on Thursday 2nd April 1987.

 The Association was launched on the 28th November 1987.